 Sidecar brings the Mac and iPad closer

-No, Mac and iOS are not merging (and they almost certainly never will, since Apple is bringing out iPadOS).
+No, Mac and iOS are not merging (and they almost certainly never will, since Apple has brought out iPadOS).
 But MacOS Catalina has a new feature that at least helps them work better together.
 That feature is called Sidecar, and we thought it was great when we tried it out.

 There are two main features to Sidecar.
 First, it lets you use an iPad as a second screen for your Mac.
 Once you’ve got Sidecar set up and your devices are paired, you can drag a window from your Mac over to your iPad — very useful if you need to have a reference document while you work, for example.